inevolin/DiscordEarsBot/README.md

 - The duration of a single audio input is limited to 20 seconds, longer audio is not transcribed.

 ## Language
-WiAI supports over 120 languages (https://wit.ai/faq), however only one language can be used at a time.
+WitAI supports over 120 languages (https://wit.ai/faq), however only one language can be used at a time.
 If you're not speaking English on Discord, then change your default language on your witAI account:

 ![Discord Ears Bot Demo](https://i.imgur.com/G19bGYe.png)